vibinbobyjoseph/toolbox/notes/LinuxNotes.md

   standard error are redirected to a file (nohup.out) by default, unless explicitly redirected by the user.

-- TIps: For more interactive control, use tmux or screen
+- Tips: For more interactive control, use tmux or screen

 ### **13.7.6. disown**